xiaodongliang/Forge-Test-Harness-Node.js/README.md

 ## Description

-This harness mainly for test endpoints or workflow of Data Management, Derivative, and Forge Viewer.
-It is based on the skeleton from the tutorial: https://github.com/Developer-Autodesk/viewer-javascript-tutorial
+This harness mainly for test aggregate models in Forge Viewer.
+In current version, only off-line mode has been written.
+I will add on-line model soon.

+The off-line models dataset and off-line libraries are from https://extract.autodesk.io

 ## Setup